 CMS is currently evaluating options for providing relief around participation and data submission for 2020.

-2020 is the fourth year for the Quality Payment Program (QPP).
-Many radiation oncologists will continue to participate in the Merit-based Incentive Payment System (MIPS) even with the pending radiation oncology-specific Advanced Alternative Payment Model (RO-Model).
+2019 is the third year for the Quality Payment Program (QPP).
+Most radiation oncologists will participate in the Merit-based Incentive Payment System (MIPS).
 Based on an eligible clinician’s performance in four categories in 2019, their 2021 Medicare Part B reimbursement will be impacted.

 In preparation for MIPS, you need to answer the following questions:

 - Am I eligible?